frhamon/cassiopee/Cassiopée/setup_workspace_linux.md

 ## Install MySQL Python Dependecy

+- WARNING : not compatible with MySQL 8.0, must have an older version
 - In your terminal, type `sudo apt-get install python3-dev`
 - Then `python3 -m pip install mysqlclient`